cmpx0sec/OverTheWire-CTF-s/Bandit/Level-01.md

    ls
 ```
 3. **Special Characters**:
-Normally, we would use the cat command followed by the file name.
+Normally, the cat command would be used followed by the file name.
 However, this time the file name is a single dash symbol (-).
-Running cat - would not open the file correctly — it would cause the terminal to hang because - is interpreted as an option, not a file name.
+Running cat on it's own would not open the file correctly. it would cause the terminal to hang because - is interpreted as an option, not a file name.
 Instead, we must specify the file path explicitly using ./, which tells the terminal to look for a file named - in the current directory.

 Command:
    ```bash
    cat ./-
 ```
-the **./** command

 ## 🔑 Password for Level 2:
 263JGJPfgU6LtdEvgfWU1XP5yac29mFx